The following is a guest post by Tony Giles, author of Seeing the World My Way.

 So, despite both Tatiana and I being blind, we found each other assisted by airport staff.
-They even helped us catch the airport train into Rome’s centre.
+They even helped us catch the airport train to Rome’s center.

 We discovered later that although the bus takes over an hour from the city to Fiumicino, a single ticket only cost 8 Euros.

 I’d researched Rome’s attractions and hostel accommodations on the internet previously, with the help of a screen reading software called Jaws.

-We met an Australian couple on the train and they kindly assisted us to our hostel, as it was getting late and dark and there were many homeless people and thieves loitering outside Termini train station.
+We met an Australian couple on the train, and they kindly assisted us to our hostel, as it was getting late and dark and many homeless people and thieves were loitering outside Termini train station.

-Once at the hostel, a second floor apartment up three flights of stairs and through several heavy doors, we settled in and asked directions to a nearby restaurant to sample Italy’s delicious cuisine.
+Once at the hostel, a second-floor apartment up three flights of stairs and through several heavy doors, we settled in and asked directions to a nearby restaurant to sample Italy’s delicious cuisine.

-We rely on the public, other travellers and hostel staff to help with directions to places and attractions.
+We rely on the public, other travelers, and hostel staff to help with directions to places and attractions.